Topological Quantum Computing Documentation

 Researcher (Exploring topological QC):

-- Developer Deep Dive - Page 1 → Why topology matters
+- Developer Deep Dive - Paradigm Shift → Why topology matters

 - Universal Quantum Computation - Theory

-- Developer Deep Dive - Page 5 → Error correction
+- Developer Deep Dive - Advanced Topics → Error correction and production readiness

 API Quick Reference